BoevaLab/CanSig/docs/pipeline-advanced.rst

 Running differential CNV analysis
 ---------------------------------

 You have the option to perform differential CNV analysis.
-With original CNV calls, the will output differential CNV regions between each cluster and the rest, and information about the percentage of gains/losses in the cluster and in the rest.
+With original CNV calls, this will output differential CNV regions between each cluster and the rest, and information about the percentage of gains/losses in the cluster and in the rest, and the number of patients showing a gain/loss in the region.
 This module is deactivated by default.
 There are two main ways to run this analysis: the first assumes that you are using a data object that has been obtained using our preprocessing module (see :ref:`preprocessing`), the second can be run if provided with a external discretized CNV calling, even if the data object has not been obtained through our preprocessing module.

 .. note::